Survivor 47: Future appearances

-Genevieve Mushaluk is set to return to compete on Survivor 50.
+Genevieve Mushaluk returned to compete on Survivor 50: In the Hands of the Fans.

+Outside of Survivor, Sue Smey competed on Beast Games: Strong vs. Smart.

 Season summary

 The season filmed in the Mamanuca Islands of Fiji.

 Eighteen castaways were divided into three tribes: Gata, Lavo, and Tuku.
 Tuku dominated early with Gabe, Sue, and Caroline forming a strong alliance.
 On Gata, Sierra became the swing vote between a women’s alliance and Sam, opting to side with Sam.
 Meanwhile, Lavo was divided due to a feud between Rome and Sol, but Genevieve united the tribe to blindside Kishan.

 At the merge, Tuku’s alliance initially held the numbers but lost power after Gabe’s elimination.
-The tribe soon split into two factions: the "underdogs" and the "threats", which consisted of Sam, Genevieve, and Kyle.
+The tribe soon split into two factions: the "underdogs" and the "threats", the latter of which consisted of Sam, Genevieve, and Kyle.
 At the final seven, Andy shook up the game by flipping on the "underdogs" and blindsiding Caroline.
 Rachel, on the chopping block, survived by winning multiple immunity challenges and using an idol to take out Andy.
 She secured her spot in the final three alongside Sue after claiming final immunity (and thereby tying the all-time record for most individual immunities won by a woman, with four total), while Sam narrowly defeated Teeny in fire-making.

 At the Final Tribal Council, Sue was largely ignored by the jury.
 Sam argued that Rachel coasted on immunity wins, while he fought harder for his survival.
 Rachel highlighted her challenge victories, strategic gameplay, and strong social connections throughout the game.
 Ultimately, the jury recognized Rachel's dominance, awarding her the title of Sole Survivor in a 7–1–0 vote over Sam and Sue.